sumanstats/naami_workshop/README.md

 ### Launching JupyterLab

-You can launch JupyterLab by opening the Jupyter Notebook as usual and replace  `/tree` with `/lab` at the end of url.
+You can launch JupyterLab by launching the binder as usual by clicking the binder icon and replace  `/tree` with `/lab` at the end of url.